 The Fuel Gauge (26) (Figure 3-6) is located in the steering column gauge display.
-The gauge indicates the quantity of fuel in the fuel tank and has a scale calibrated from empty (0) to full (4/4).
+The gauge indicates the quantity of fuel in the fuel tank and has a scale calibrated from zero [0] to 4/4.
 The fuel gauge receives a signal from a sending unit in the fuel tank.